 STATUS Housing is implementing this funding along with other measures through the existing Notice of Funding Availability.
 On January 12, 2022, City Council approved the first project utilizing these funds, providing \$1,800,000 million to be used for water infrastructure related to the development of 125 for-sale single-family homes.
 On August 24, 2022, City Council approved authorizing \$4,100,000 to be allocated to Cypress Creek at Montfort, a mixed-income multifamily development in District 11.
-This project is currently waiting for an environmental review which is anticipated to be completed within six to eight months.
+This project is currently waiting for an environmental review.
 Due to increased development costs, on December 13, 2023, Housing allocated an additional \$7,600,000 in CDBG-DR funds to Cypress Creek at Monfort.